Romxno/30-Days-of-Terraform/day-01/README.md

 - Safely destroy test environments to control costs
 - Maintain a single source of truth for your infrastructure

-Terraform becomes your infrastructure's blueprint, recipe, and maintenance log—all in one.
+Terraform becomes your infrastructure's blueprint, recipe, and maintenance log ~ all in one.

 ---

 ## 🔧 How Terraform Works

-Terraform uses configuration files (`.tf`) written in **HCL** (HashiCorp Configuration Language)—a human-readable syntax designed for defining infrastructure.
+Terraform uses configuration files (`.tf`) written in **HCL** (HashiCorp Configuration Language) ~ a human-readable syntax designed for defining infrastructure.

 ### Basic Workflow
 ```bash